survivejs/react-book/manuscript/02_developing_with_webpack.md

 You should be able to access the application alternatively through **localhost:8080/webpack-dev-server/bundle** instead of root.
 It provides an iframe showing a status bar that indicates the status of the rebundling process.

+T> Note that the current setup won't output a bundle at all given the development setup runs in-memory.
+We will set up a proper bundle at the build chapter.

 T> In case the amount of console output annoys you, you can set `quiet: true` at `devServer` configuration to keep it minimal.

 ### Alternative Ways to Use *webpack-dev-server*